dendronhq/dendron-site/vault/dendron.topic.publish-legacy.quickstart.preview-your-site.md

 This will both compile your site locally and make it available at `localhost:8080` for instant preview.
 When building your site locally, the pages will be build to `{wsRoot}/build/site`.

-- NOTE: dendron currently doesn't support live reload so you'll need to `CTRL-C` and re-run `buildSite` in order to see the latest changes
+- NOTE: Dendron currently doesn't support live reload so you'll need to `CTRL-C` and re-run `buildSite` in order to see the latest changes

 <!--
 ### Adding metadata